Building Preparation and Operations for In-Person classes

-Although technically feasible, hallways and stairways will not be designated for one-way traffic flow.
+Although technically feasible, hallways and stairways are not designated for one-way traffic flow.
 There are several reasons behind this decision including impacts to ADA accessible locations, proximity to exits, equity in terms of ease of access, and the reality of human behavior.

-- Classrooms/ lecture halls and labs that are tentatively scheduled for fall classes have been evaluated for maximum enrollment capacities based on social distancing guidelines.
-In many cases this equates to a 70% to 80% reduction in the normal classroom occupancy for the fall.
+- Classrooms/lecture halls and labs that are scheduled for in-person classes have been evaluated for maximum enrollment capacities based on social distancing guidelines.
+In many cases, this equates to a 70% to 80% reduction in the normal classroom occupancy.

-- In loose-seat classrooms, excess seating will be removed to ensure that seating levels are being maintained for health and safety.
-Furniture will be stored in nearby locked classrooms.
+- In loose-seat classrooms, excess seating is removed to ensure that seating levels are being maintained for health and safety.
+Furniture is stored in nearby locked classrooms.

-- In lecture halls, chairs will be taped off so that a 6 foot distance is kept between occupants.
+- In lecture halls, chairs are taped off so that a 6 foot distance is kept between occupants.